ravoni4devs/argonauth/README.md

 ### Explanation of Options

 - EnableStatefulAuth(): Enables stateful authentication, storing session on cookie
+- EnableUserRolesInResponse(): Enables returning roles on login response.
+Useful to use on front-end apps.
 - UseCache(): Enables caching for improved performance getting user's roles.
 - EnableDebug(): Turns on log messages for troubleshooting.
 - SetSqlite("database.db"): Configures SQLite as the database (alternatively, use SetPostgres or SetMysql).